Implement online ALTER TABLE above the storage engine layer by mimicking what InnoDB does since MariaDB 10.0.

 - Apply any remaining online changes.

 - Swap the old and new table, unlock, drop the old table.

 This would remove some limitations that currently exist with the InnoDB-only online table rebuild.
-Basically, anything that is supported by ALGORITHM=COPY should ‘just work’; the bulk copying could still happen in copy_data_between_tables().
+Basically, anything that is supported by ALGORITHM=COPY should 'just work' (however see the limitations section).
+The bulk copying could still happen in copy_data_between_tables().
 A few examples: